 Map DevelopmentDiscuss your developing maps.
 Release beta tests and get useful feedback before the final release.
 If your map is fully complete or is a late Beta, then it can be uploaded directly to our Maps Section.
 Otherwise, attach the map to your post.
 This is NOT a forum to ask questions about the Editor!

 Projects of old, gather ye' resources...
 [Mod Compendium]

 I was in no way involved with the authorship of these resources.
 I am not attempting to claim credit or reputation points.
-My goal here is to fill a potential void and provide people with hundreds of models they may have never seen before.
+My goal here is to fill a potential void and provide people with hundreds of resources they may have never seen before.

-As I gain approval from each project's remaining members the project materials will show up here with a short description.
+As I gain approval from each project's members the materials will show up here with a short description.
 If you wish to add something to this thread please contact me.
 I am also seeking to add resource collections of individuals.